 Killing of Villagers by Soldiers

-Human Rights Watch reporting on the Burmese military’s campaign of ethnic cleansing.
+Human Rights Watch reporting on the Myanmar military’s crimes against humanity.

 Witnesses told Human Rights Watch that after the militant attacks, several hundred frightened Rohingya villagers from the surrounding area fled to the compound of Badrudduza and Zahid Hossain, two well-off men in Maung Nu village, seeking safety and shelter.
 The large property is less than 200 meters from the main road that runs in a north-south direction through Buthidaung Township.
 Within the compound were a large two-story, mud-walled structure, several smaller buildings, and a large rectangular pond.
 Most of the men sought shelter upstairs while the women and most of the younger children crowded onto the ground floor.
 The witnesses said they gathered together hoping there would be safety in numbers.

 Witnesses said about two dozen Burmese soldiers arrived at the crowded property late in the morning on August 27.
 One soldier, identified by many witnesses as Staff Sergeant Baju, led several soldiers into the courtyard and began calling to the people hiding in the house in the Rohingya language.
 Villagers said Baju had lived at the nearby military base for 15 years and spoke Rohingya.
 Several overheard Baju trying to convince the men and boys inside the house that they would not be killed if they left the buildings.

 Villagers inside the courtyard as well as some who managed to escape and were observing from hillsides overlooking the compound, said that soldiers brought Rohingya men and boys into the courtyard.
 The soldiers bound their hands behind their back.
 Then they beat them, stabbed and slashed them with long knives, and shot them.